fubinf/sedrila/docs/instructors.md

   do a `git clone git@github.com:myaccount/mysedrilacourse.git myaccount`
 - You need to perform these clone operations manually before you can work on those students' repos using `sedrila`.
-  If you are using GitLab, when a student adds you to their repo, you will receive notification emails containing a string of the form `studentname / reponame`.
+  Suggestion: If you are using GitLab, when a student adds you to their repo, you will receive notification emails containing a string of the form `studentname / reponame`.
-  Cloning becomes easy by copy/pasting this string onto your commandline as `clonesedrilarepo studentname / reponame` and teaching your shell this procedure:
+  Cloning becomes easy by copy/pasting this string onto your commandline as `clonesedrilarepo studentname / reponame` after you taught your shell this procedure:
   ```
   clonesedrilarepo() {
       gitserver=git@git.imp.fu-berlin.de  # replace this with yours